tvpollet/tvpollet.github.io/thesis_topics.md

 * Cheyne, T., Smith, M.A., & **Pollet, T.V.** (2020, July 30th).
 Egocentric network characteristics of persons with Type 1 Diabetes and their relationships to perceived social support and well-being. _PsyArxiv_ [https://doi.org/10.31234/osf.io/fng7x](https://doi.org/10.31234/osf.io/fng7x){:target="_blank"}

 Crudely put there are two designs.
-In the example above, you focus on sampling individuals (e.g., Individuals with a certain diagnosis, army personnel, mothers who breastfeed, etc).
+In the example above, you focus on sampling individuals (e.g., Individuals with a certain diagnosis, army personnel, mothers who breastfeed, caregivers for relatives with dementia,  etc).
 This is likely the 'easier option'.

-Alternatively, you can pick a group of interest (e.g., a support group for parents with disabled children, a church, a food bank, a charity, ... .) and try to map everybody in that group.
+Alternatively, you can pick a group of interest (e.g., a support group for parents/caregivers with disabled children, a church, a food bank, a charity, ... .) and try to map everybody in that group.
 For this design, the sample can be smaller but we might need/want multiple measurements and we need to carefully consider ethical issues.

 ## Meta-science: doing science on science... ?!
 <a href="#thesis-introduction">back to top</a>

 There are a range of projects to be conducted which deal with the methods used in different fields in psychology.
 The benefits of these types of projects are that in most cases the data are already there (or you have control over the data collection).

-### The 'Prometheus effect' in psychology: Are effect sizes exaggerated?
+### The 'Prometheus effect' in psychology: Are initial effect sizes exaggerated?

 The first time an effect is published, its effect size tends to be exaggerated (e.g., Jennions & Moller, 2002).
 This is known as the Prometheus effect or Winner's curse.
 Via collating data from meta-analyses, you will examine whether an original effect is exaggerated when compared to its meta-analytic estimate and whether this exaggeration is larger for some fields than for others.